zuixinwang/TypeScript/doc/spec.md

 var c = { x: 0, y: null };    // var c: { x: number, y: any }
 var d = [ null, undefined ];  // var d: any[]
 ```

+TODO: Literal type widening is about 10 times more complicated than this, and old-style widening doesn't apply in strict null checks mode anymore.

 <br/>